SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/04-Table-Customization.md

 `balance` DECIMAL(10, 2) DEFAULT 0
 ```

-Specifies that the default value of the column should be 0.
+Specifies that the default value of the column should be **0**.

-If a default value is not specified the value will be set to NULL by default if null values are allowed.
+If a default value is not specified, the value will be set to `NULL` by default if it is allowed.

 [/slide]